genexus-books/Saia/saia-docs/docs/UpdatesLog.md

 * Upload images for analysis with GPT-4 Vision.
 * Google Analytics support at the front end.
 * Keep a thread of conversation when chatting with documents.
+* An email notification is sent automatically when a new member is invited to join the organization or project.

 ### November 6th